muhammad-hamza-liaqat/muhammad-innovaxel-hamza/README.md

 # Movie Reservation System

-This is a Movie Reservation System built with Node.js.
+The **Movie Reservation System** is a Node.js-based application that allows users to manage movie reservations efficiently.

 ## Installation

-To install the project dependencies, run the following command:
+To install the project dependencies, execute the following command:

 ```bash
 npm install